Personal Injury Lawyers in Orange County

 The nationally recognized Orange County based firm of Jackson & Wilson, has been helping victims of personal injury and wrongful death since 1986.
 Both Lisa and Mitch have received the top “AV” rating for ability and ethics by Martindale-Hubbell and their firm is listed in the prestigious Bar Register of Preeminent Lawyers.
 They are also proud to be multiple time members of the Million Dollar Advocates Club with membership limited to only those lawyers who have achieved a settlement or verdict of $1,000,000 or more.

-More information, case results, and testimonials can be found at the firm’s web site at http://JacksonandWilson.com
+More information, case results, and testimonials can be found using the links found at the top of our website.

 Call anytime to get your questions answered!
 Simply dial